 Registration is now open for our annual, Insisting on Equity, conference which will be held on Saturday, October 13th, at Washington Technology Magnet School in St. Paul.
 In addition to great workshops from local presenters, we are thrilled to have Dr. Jeff Duncan-Andrade deliver the keynote address titled, "Note to Educators: Hope Required When Growing Roses in Concrete."
 His keynote will focus on developing leaders who are better equipped to create educational environments that understand and respond to the social toxins which emerge from racism and poverty.
 He'll also discuss the impact of these conditions on student identities.
 Inside of this framing, Duncan-Andrade draws from his 20 years as an urban educator to explore the concept of hope, as essential for nurturing our youth.

-Dr. Andrade is a widely acclaimed educator, researcher, and inspirational speaker.
-We anticipate this conference will sell out quickly, due to limited seating and the draw of our keynote, so we encourage you to register soon.
 Schools and other groups can register for a block of tickets and then provide names of participants closer to the conference date.
-Registration fees range from $40-$50, which is lower than many conferences, so that teams of people from your organization can come together, learn, share, and leave with a plan.
+Registration fees range from $35-$50, which is lower than many conferences, so that teams of people from your organization can come together, learn, share, and leave with a plan.
 Breakfast & lunch are included in the fee as well.

 Saturday, October 13, 2018 - 9:00 a.m. - 3:00 p.m.